faceyspacey/redux-first-router/docs/action.md

 ## Conclusion
 You will rarely need to inspect the `meta` key.
 It's primarily for use by our `location` reducer.
-However, a common use for it is to use the `load` and `backNext` keys (especially the `load`) to make some determinations in your reducers.
+However, a common use for it is to use the `load` and `backNext` keys (especially the `load`) to make some determinations in your reducers. `backNext` simply indicates the browser back/next buttons were used.
 You can also use the `prev` route to do things like declaratively trigger fancy animations in your components because it will indicate which direction the user is moving in a funnel/sequence of pages.